 These lists and related policies were introduced in order to formalize our desire not to invest in any company engaged in activities that do not correspond to our values and our requirements in terms of sustainable development.
 Direct investments in securities issued by firms on those exclusion lists are prohibited.
 If a name is added to the exclusion list and the securities are already in the portfolios, the portfolio manager must divest the securities, in a way that is not damaging to our clients’ capital.
 The portfolio manager has a maximum of one month to sell the securities.

-Our exclusion list is revised on a regular basis by the investment committee, and at least annually.
+Our exclusion lists are revised on a regular basis by the investment committee, and at least annually.